Restillence/bertopic_ecc/README.md

-4) Install packages from requirements pip install -r "(path)/.requirements.txt"
+4) Install packages from requirements pip install -r "(path)/.requirements.txt" if you receive errors here, use the installation script which skips bad lines: package_installations.py by running: python package_installations.py

 5) Change the following Variables in the config file: folderpath_ecc = "D:/daten_masterarbeit/Transcripts_Masterarbeit_full/"